John

 Legislature in 1706 to include the part of the county

-north of the Elk River and East of
+north of the Elk River and

-Susquehana, but in 1743 they built a church and vestry house at the
+Deposit on the Susquehana, but in 1743 they built a church and

-in the town of North East.
+of the North East River, now in the town of North East.

-John Currier was a vestryman at the
+John Currier was a

-time along with
+vestryman at the time along with

-Thomas Ricketts.
-At the time the
+Zebulon Hollingsworth, and Thomas Ricketts.
+At the

-History of Cecil County, pages 218 - 222 was
+County, pages 218 - 222 was written in 1891, there was

-in 1891, there was still a cornerstone from this original
+still a cornerstone from this original building on the lovely

-building on the lovely building now standing on same ground.
-It
+building now standing on same ground.
+It had the

-had the inscriptions of the Rector and vestrymen of 1743.
+inscriptions of the Rector and vestrymen of 1743.
 It read

 "Rd WYE: HB: NH: DEI: ZG: TR: IC: 1743" The I was used for